encse/secchallenge2022/crypto/encrypted-display-control/solution/README.md

 these bytes of the key with xoring the ciphertext and the plaintext.
-In the second period of the key the plaintext bytes are shifted by one, so we can figure out the missing key bytes.
+In the second period of the key the plaintext bytes are shifted by one, giving away the missing key bytes.

 Then use the key to decipher the whole plaintext.